cornish-tools/cornish-spellchecker/README.md

 The latest releases can be found in the [Releases](https://github.com/cornish-tools/cornish-spellchecker/releases) section.

-Note that, due to the licensing on this spell-checker (see below), it is not compatible with extension marketplaces so the packages need to be obtained here, from Github.
+We are reviewing the licensing before we use Mozilla or LibreOffice marketplaces.
+In the meantime the spellchecker packages can to be obtained here, from Github.

 ## LibreOffice